 In 2002, the U.S. Treasury Secretary appointed Rhonda as the Financial Services Sector Coordinator for Critical Infrastructure Protection and Homeland Security.
 Over the years numerous awards have been presented to her for visionary industry leadership.
 Some highlights are: The Executive Women’s Forum (EWF) "2003 Women of Vision”; NetworkWorld’s 2003 and 2004 issues named her one of the fifty most powerful people in technology; 2005 CSO’s Compass Award; 2008 EMEA Visionary Award; 2009 Lifetime Achievement Award from the EWF; and most recently in 2013 recognized as one of the top ten women in Cloud Computing.

 Senior Director of the IT Hygiene Program and Identity & Access Management

-Karolyn holds a B.S. degree Information Systems Management from Quinnipiac University and a M.S. degree in Cybersecurity Management from Bay Path University.
+Karolyn holds a B.S. in Information Systems Management from Quinnipiac University and a M.S. degree in Cybersecurity Management from Bay Path University.
 She currently serves on the Quinnipiac CIS Advisory Board to support the curriculum and student career development.
+Additionally, she is a member of the Executive Women’s Forum Board of Advisors and co-lead of the Rising Leaders Forum, which is a community within EWF focused on engaging, developing, and advancing millennial women.
 Karolyn also enjoys opportunities to give back to the community and has educated hundreds of students on how to stay safe online.

 Senior Vice President, Chief Information Security Officer